ashtonesawyer/ticket-tycoon/README.md

 I had kept effects as a struct, I would have had to use some sort of Option to deal with upgrades that aren't supposed to do any autosolving and that seemed like more trouble than it was worth.

+## async
+I spent at least two and a half hours trying to debug a problem that I thought was happening with my async `autosolve` code but was actually caused by values in `upgrades.json`.

+Essentially, I was running into a strange error where my game would work as expected up until I bought the first autosolve upgrade.
+After that, the autosolve would be working, but clicking the `work` buttons on the tickets did nothing.
+I thought it might be related to locks or signal updates not propogating correctly and spent a very long time trying different configurations to see what might work.
+Eventually, I commented out all of my async code and started playing the game again just because I needed something to take my mind off of the immediate problem.
+When I bought the first autosolve upgrade, again my tickets stopped working.
+This meant that the problem couldn't be in the async code.
+I looked through my autosolve method for the game struct and didn't see anything wrong with it.

+I decided to turn on dioxus logging so I could try and see if the struct was being updated incorrectly.
+A part of printing the struct was also printing all of the upgrades, and I noticed on some of them `IncMultiplier(0.0)`.
+This was leftover from when I was adding to the multiplier, and also a little from when effects was a struct and not an enum.
+It multiplied my click multiplier by 0, rendering all clicks absolutely useless.

+I don't think I would have ever though on my own to look at `upgrades.json` and make sure that it was as expected.
+So here's a reminder to thoroughly update data files when code changes happen to save yourself and *incredibly* frustrating evening.